German election: Are Olaf Scholz and Annalena Baerbock competitors or partners? | DW | 06.09.2021

 The top candidates for the Social Democrats and the Green Party are facing off in the same constituency.
 But their campaign events have become a show of harmony as polls point to a possible SPD-Green coalition.

-A Sunday campaign event near the city of Potsdam, which has largely been reconstructed to its picturesque, pre-war appearance.
+A Sunday campaign event near the city of Potsdam, which has largely been reconstructed to its picturesque, prewar appearance.
 Potsdam is the capital of Brandenburg, the state that wraps itself around the entirety of Berlin.
-Once a residence for Prussian kings and the German kaiser, it could soon find itself the residence of Germany's next chancellor.
+Once a place of residence for Prussian kings and the German kaiser, it could soon find itself the residence of Germany's next chancellor.

 Two of Germany's three chancellor candidates — Olaf Scholz of the center-left Social Democrats (SPD) and the Green Party's Annalena Baerbock — live here and are running for this constituency.

-Olaf Scholz and Annalena Baerbock may be competing for the same constituency seat, but they are stressing similarities, too
+Scholz and Baerbock may be competing for the same constituency seat, but they are stressing their similarities, too

 Campaigning in the same constituency has meant that Scholz and Baerbock's paths have crossed more often than most rival chancellor candidates, presenting more opportunities for voters to see the pair in action simultaneously.